Will Vanguard start the mutual fund price war?

 - Dan Hallet from the Wealth Steward hopes that “Vanguard launches a family of low-cost mutual funds in Canada that cater to both advisors and investors.
 Canadian investors, advisors and institutions have had broad-based access to Vanguard ETFs for a decade so it’s not clear that there is a great motivation for them to launch a TSX-traded ETF family.”

 - Preet Banerjee of Where Does All My Money Go shares some information about Vanguard United Kingdom launch to perhaps figure out their modus operandi for launching into a new country with an advisory focus.
 With some exceptions, if expansion into a new territory works, you just wash, rinse and repeat.

 - Ram, the Canadian Capitalist exposes some of Vanguard’s wishy-washy views on active management from their website, “It’s not clear how one can avoid “the pangs of regret” since very few funds manage to beat the humble index fund in most time periods and it is nearly impossible to pick the winning fund in advance.”

 - Here’s the official Press release shared by the National Post and Jonathan Chevreau

 My two cents

-I am really intrigued with Vanguard’s focus on advisor’s.
-One one hand it make sense because so many Canadians use adviors to help them manage their portfolios.
-Will the advisor community ‘buy in’ and start recommending products from a company that has been so significant in building a message about the significance of passive indexing strategies which is the polar opposite of the active management products most advisors are promoting in the first place?
+I am really intrigued by Vanguard’s focus on advisors.
+On one hand, it makes sense because so many Canadians use advisors to help them manage their portfolios.
+Will the advisor community ‘buy-in’ and start recommending products from a company that has been so significant in building a message about the significance of passive indexing strategies which is the polar opposite of the active management products most advisors are promoting in the first place?

 My hope is that Vanguard stays true to what Mr’ Bogle started in the first place . . . a commitment to lower fees.
 In Mr. Bogle’s words “Performance comes and goes, but costs go on forever.”